aregsar/aregsarblog/blog/2019/installing_php_on_macos/index.md

 `brew list | grep php`

-The result that does not have an extension is the latest version.
-On mu machine I see:
+The result of this command that does not have an extension is the latest version.
+On my machine I see two results the first is for the latest php v7.3 and the other is obviously php v7.2:

 ```bash
 php